-Vending units shall have a self-contained and secure storage place for all food and merchandise and peripheral equipment used in the vending operation, so that the same can be quickly and safely stored if the vending unit has to be moved.
+Vending units shall have a self-contained and secure storage place for all merchandise and peripheral equipment used in the vending operation, so that the same can be quickly and safely stored if the vending unit has to be moved.

 No canopy, awning or umbrella shall be placed on a sidewalk in conjunction with vending activities, except that a vending unit may have attached to it a canopy, awning or umbrella which is no greater in size than the maximum size set in Subsection A(5)(a) above for a vending unit, and which is a minimum of 7 1/2 feet above the level of the sidewalk when opened if it extends beyond the sides of the unit itself and a maximum of nine feet above the level of the sidewalk when opened, provided that no canopy, awning or umbrella shall extend into a street tree or within two feet of the curbline.

 Engage in vending from a public street, except that a licensed solicitor may engage in vending from a vending truck for which a license has been procured from the City Clerk and is prominently displayed thereon and upon which all merchandise and peripheral equipment is attached or placed, which unit or units meet all the following requirements:

 Is a vehicle licensed and able to be operated on the public streets of New York State.

 No trailer shall be used for such purpose.

 No vending unit shall operate within any public right-of-way within 100 feet of any property zoned Low-Density Residential (R-1).
 Medium-Density Residential (R-2), or High-Density Residential (R-3).

 No vending unit shall operate in a location that has the effect of obstructing access to or egress from any structure or the free flow of vehicular and pedestrian traffic.